Globobeet/marionette.stateview/readme.md

 		foo: 'bar',
 		buz: ['baz', 'zed'],
 	},

 	intialize(...args) {

-		// StateView doesn't alter the original View constructor
+		// StateView events are bound when the view is initialized, so
-		// and as such performs all it's magic in the initialize
+		// if your view is overwriting the initilize function, be sure
-		// function.
-If you need to do something in initialize,
+		// to call the original first.
-		// make sure you call the original first. mn.StateView.prototype.initialize.apply(this, args);
+		mn.StateView.prototype.initialize.apply(this, args);

 		// You can interact with the state model just as you would
 		// any other entity
 		this.state.set('anything', 'anything-else');
 	},

 	// State data is mixed into the template context as "_state"
 	template: _.template('Tell me <%= _state.anything %>'),

 	// Bind methods to events on the state model just like you
 	// do with the view model & collection!
 	stateEvents: {